Cost Effective Strategies to Recognize Employees

 - To create a culture of positive feedback and recognition.

 - To help employees become more engaged with their work.

 - To motivate high performance in employees.

-- To recognize desirable behaviours aligned with company core values.
+- To recognize desirable behaviors aligned with company core values.

 According to an employee recognition trends report by WorldatWork here are some consistently effective recognition trends:

 - The human resource team is responsible for administering over half of any effective recognition program at 55%.